Enveiled/Enveiled/README.md

   DO NOT copy my stuff anywhere, no matter where you see me.
 Please and thank you.

 I'm free to roleplay any time.
-C+H are accepted any time, just please don't be sad if I leave/walk away., I do have somewhat of a life.
+C+H also accepted any time, just please don't be sad if I leave/walk away., pretty pretty please (,: